ricko2001/Genealogy-scripts/Notes on collation RMNOCASE.md

 If names contain only the 26 latin characters, it would seem that there should not be a problem because the fake and authentic RMNOCASE should produce the same results.
 NOT TESTED

-Indexes contain data that can be easily reconstructed by the SQLite command "reindex" However, if a database is opened and it already has an index created with, say the authentic RMNOCASE and one operates on the date using the fake RMNOCASE and an index using RMNOCASE collation is used, bad things may happen.
+Indexes contain data that can be easily reconstructed by the SQLite command "reindex".
+However, if a database is opened and it already has an index created with, say the authentic RMNOCASE and one operates on the date using the fake RMNOCASE and an index using RMNOCASE collation is used, bad things may happen.

-Two situations to consider
+### Two situations to consider

 Operating on a database opened only in an external tool Operating on a database opened in RootsMagic and an external tool simultaneously.